danperryy/Python-ODB-Scan-Tool/README.md

 	connection = obd.OBD(ports[0]) # connect to the first port in the list

-Once a connection is made, pyOBD-IO will load a list of the available sensors in your car.
-A "Sensor" in pyOBD-IO is an object containing its name, units, and retrieval functions.
+Once a connection is made, python-OBD will load a list of the available sensors in your car.
+A "Sensor" in python-OBD is an object containing its name, units, and retrieval functions.
 To get the value of a sensor, call the valueOf() function with a sensor object as an argument.

 	import obd